-Nothing quite says ‘outdoors’ in tropical Singapore then some beach time!
+Nothing quite says ‘outdoor fun’ in tropical Singapore than some beach time!
 And, since international travel has ground to a halt right now, we’re all for exploring Singapore’s own islands.
 Those boat rides, where needed, are half the fun!

 We can’t get enough of this rustic little gem!
 A day trip to Pulau Ubin comes with a fun bumboat ride, bike rides through the jungle and gorgeous scenery and wildlife.
 Must see: the Chek Jawa Wetlands.
 Get the full scoop with our guide to Pulau Ubin, then read these mum tips for how to do it with kids.

 Just over six kilometres south of Singapore lies St John’s Island.
 And it’s full of history!
 Did you know this island paradise once housed a quarantine station for cholera and leprosy cases?
 Despite its somewhat gruesome tales, the modern-day island is full of happy endings.
 Catch a ferry from Marina South Pier and have fun!

 Another island wonder awaits.
 Lazurus Island is actually just a five-minute walk across the causeway from St. John’s Island.
 There’s not much to see or do here other than soak up the cool blue waters and sandy beaches.
 Bring sunscreen as there’s no shade.

 Located to the south of Singapore’s main island, Sisters’ Island consists of two small islands, Pulau Subar Laut (Big Sister’s Island) and Pulau Subar Darat (Small Sister’s Island).
 Check out the Sisters’ Island Marine Park, home to over 250 species of hard corals, tons of reef fish and at least 12 types of seagrass.